Drug Possession Charges

 Being charged with intent to distribute is more likely when police find a large quantity of drugs and/or cash or paraphernalia linked to drug sales, such as scales and baggies.
 Because drug distribution penalties are much harsher, some prosecutors add the charge to put pressure on a drug possession defendant.

-Charged with Possession of Controlled Substances in Austin, Texas?
+Charged with Possession of Controlled Substances in Austin, TX?
 Contact Us Now

-If you have been charged with possession of a controlled substance, the sooner you engage the services of an experienced criminal defense attorney, the sooner our criminal defense lawyers can begin working to have controlled substance charges reduced or dismissed.
+If you have been charged with possession of a controlled substance, the sooner you engage the services of an experienced criminal defense attorney, the sooner our law firm can begin working to have controlled substance charges reduced or dismissed.